Possession with Intent to Sell

 Contact a Stamford criminal defense lawyer today!Let Us Fight Your Possession with Intent to Sell Case!

 Drug crime allegations are very serious crimes.
 The punishment for a conviction of possession for intent to sell can carry up to 15 years in jail.
 So no matter what type of narcotics charge you are facing you should immediately contact the Law Offices of Allan F. Friedman .
 Speak to us before you talk to the Police.
 We offer you a free initial case consultation.
-We have 25 years of experience defending drug crimes allegations throughout the State of Connecticut.
+We have more than 30 years of experience defending drug crimes allegations throughout the State of Connecticut.
 Having an experienced drug and narcotics crimes attorney fighting on your side can give you the best possible opportunity to have your possession with intention to sell case dismissed or reduced down to a lesser charge.

 If you have been arrested for operation of a drug factory of any drug crime in Bridgeport, Weston , Norwalk, Fairfield, Cos Cob ,Stamford, New Canaan , Greenwich, Darien, Wilton , Westport, and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 Our rates are reasonable and we offer payments plans as needed.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.